RHabereder/docker-wildflyswarm/README.md

 **8080** (Default Wildfly Swarm Port)

-If you want to change the port, you can change the <entryPoint> command in the projects pom.xml to include "-Dswarm.http.port" like this:
+If you want to change the port, you can change the **entryPoint** in the projects pom.xml to include "-Dswarm.http.port" like this:
-<entryPoint>["java", "-Dswarm.http.port=<port> -jar", "/${project.build.finalName}-swarm.jar"]</entryPoint>
+["java", "-Dswarm.http.port=<port> -jar", "/${project.build.finalName}-swarm.jar"]

 How to build: